Principal name coreshow all attributes | |

 While the UTF-8 encoding will often be appropriate, the specific encoding depends on the technology involved, and may not be limited to UTF-8 when more than LDAP is involved.

-Find the complete list of attribute definitions in one single document: Attribute Specification
+All attribute definitions in a single document: Switch edu-ID Attribute Specification